LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Mobile SDK & Web Templates/Limitations.md

 #### Web (Chat/Messaging)

 You cannot customize the branding of the structured content bubble in the web window view.

-Cards may be branded using the JSON schema only.
+Cards may be branded using the JSON template only.